Skip to content ↓

 Pupil Premium is therefore a key resource for ensuring the realisation of this goal.
 The nature of the issue makes it essential that personalised rather than blanket support is provided for our students.
 We recognise that not all students who receive free school meals will be socially disadvantaged or underachieving.
 We also recognise that not all students who are socially disadvantaged are registered or qualify for free school meals.
 We therefore reserve the right to allocate Pupil Premium funding to support any individual the College has legitimately identified as being socially disadvantaged.

-We encourage communication from parents and guardians of students eligible for Pupil Premium Plus and Service Pupil Premium, so that we can work together in order to tailor appropriate support for every child.
+We encourage communication from parents and carers of students eligible for Pupil Premium Plus and Service Pupil Premium, so that we can work together in order to tailor appropriate support for every child.